Put the rice in a large bowl and cover with very hot water. Let it soak anywhere from 5 to 10 minutes. Drain, rinse with cold water and drain again.

 Basic Mexican Chicken Stock:

-Put all the ingredients, except the salt, in a large pot and add enough water to cover the ingredients by at least 3 to 4 inches.
+Put the chicken, carrots, 1 onion, 2 celery stalks, garlic, peppercorns and parsley in a large pot and add enough water to cover the ingredients by at least 3 to 4 inches.
 Bring the water to a simmer over medium-low heat.
 Skim off any foam and let the stock simmer for 2 hours.
-Add the salt in the last half hour of cooking.
+Add the 2 tablespoons salt in the last half hour of cooking.
 Remove the stock from the heat and set aside.
 Once the stock has cooled down, strain into a large bowl.

 The chicken stock can be kept in the refrigerator for up to 4 days.
 If you want to keep it longer, it needs to be brought to a boil and simmered for about 10 minutes.
 Let it cool down and refrigerate again.
 It can also be frozen for months.
 The chicken can be shredded and used for multiple purposes such as Tinga, tacos, salads or sandwiches.